 My name is Randy.

-I'm 25 years old and originally from Philadelphia, Pennsylvania, and in late 2025 I moved to San Francisco.
+I'm 25 years old, originally from Philadelphia, and in late 2025 I moved to San Francisco.

-By trade, I'm a software engineer.
-Which means I spend long hours staring at a screen and writing code.
-But for a while now I've questioned what I want from my work — and how I want to spend my life.
+As a software engineer, I spend long hours staring at a screen writing code.
+But for a while now I've been questioning what I want from my career, and how I want to spend my life.

-The rapid development of AI has only accelerated this question.
+The recent rapid development of AI has only exacerbated that question.

 I come from a line of watchmakers.